 1. Ocean vantage points via catamaran or wooden gullet

 Watching New Year’s Eve in Madeira from the water is the objectively superior option.
-You get a massive 360-degree panorama entirely free from the crush of tens of thousands of people on shore, plus the surreal visual of the fireworks reflecting off the dark surface of the Atlantic Ocean right below you.
+You get a massive 360-degree panorama entirely free from the crush of tens of thousands of people on shore, plus the visual of the fireworks reflecting off the dark surface of the Atlantic Ocean right below you.

 | Vessel Type | Experience Profile | Duration | Key Amenities | Best For | Avg.
 Cost |